claddyk/JavaScript-T/Readme.md

 Incoming methods handle incoming requests from the HCX platform.

+### validateRequest
-`validateRequest`: This function validates the incoming request as per the HCX protocol.
+This function validates the incoming request as per the HCX protocol.
 It returns a boolean indicating whether the request is valid.
 The error handling can be found [here](https://docs.hcxprotocol.io/hcx-technical-specifications/open-protocol/key-components-building-blocks/error-descriptions)
 ```javascript
 const isValidRequest = hcxIntegrator.validateRequest(jwePayload, operation, error);
 ```
+### decryptPayload
-`decryptPayload`: Decrypts the received payload.
+Decrypts the received payload.
 ```javascript
 function decryptPayload(encryptedString) {
 returns Object